sst/sst/www/docs/constructs/StaticSite.about.md

 #### Configuring alternate domain names (Route 53 domains)

 You can specify additional domain names for the site url.
 Note that the certificate for these names will not be automatically generated, so the certificate option must be specified.
-Also note that you need to manually create the Route 53 records for the alternate domain names.
+Also, note that you need to manually create the Route 53 records for the alternate domain names.

 ```js
 import * as acm from "aws-cdk-lib/aws-certificatemanager";